clcoffey/innershift.github.io/content/english/coaching.md

     link : "https://cal.com/cristina-coffey/alignment"

 step2:
-  title : "🌱 Step 2 — Clarity Sessions"
+  title_step2 : "🌱 Step 2 — Clarity Sessions"
   subtitle : "(Ongoing Work)"
   steps :
-    title : "For those who choose to continue, Clarity Sessions are where deeper transformation unfolds. <br>These 50-minute sessions are designed to help you:" content1 : |
+    title_step2_2 : "For those who choose to continue, Clarity Sessions are where deeper transformation unfolds. <br>These 50-minute sessions are designed to help you:" content1 : |
       - Release stress and emotional weight at its root
       - Access clarity around decisions, leadership, and personal direction